 About the Clemency Project

-Initially, its sole focus was federal clemency petitions, but it has since expanded its mission to include state clemency petitions, compassionate release applications, post-conviction litigation to secure a “second look” for inmates serving long sentences, an innovative practicum on sentencing advocacy, and public advocacy on behalf of inmates serving disproportionately long prison sentences.
+Initially, its sole focus was federal clemency petitions, but it has since expanded its mission to include state clemency petitions, compassionate release applications, post-conviction litigation to secure a judicial “second look” for individuals serving long sentences, an innovative clinic, and policy advocacy on behalf of individuals serving disproportionately long prison sentences.

-In 2017, the Project expanded to include the representation of state inmates.
+In 2017, the Project expanded to include the representation of state prisoners.
 It took on the representation of eight inmates under Governor Cuomo’s clemency initiative for New York inmates (a state analogue to President Obama’s initiative).
-It is also exploring representing state inmates here in Minnesota and in neighboring states, so that students can visit their clients in person.
-The Project has also filed updated clemency petitions for four federal inmates, bringing to eight the number of clemency petitions the Project has currently pending before the Trump administration.

 Clemency advocacy is immensely rewarding for the students.
 It also hones some of a lawyer’s most important skills: effective interview techniques, building a trusting client relationship, meticulous legal and factual research, pre-empting adverse arguments, and drafting persuasive narratives and legal arguments.